abhillman/trie-js/README.md

 # trie
 Just for fun.
-Simple trie implementation in JS that holds strings and can find matches.
+Simple trie implementation in JS.
+Saw an implementation in the wild and wondered "how hard would it be to write that myself?"

 ## why

-tries are faster for certain kinds of lookups -- i.e. autocomplete and finding matches for a given string against a large list of items
+tries are faster for certain kinds of lookups -- i.e. autocomplete and finding matches for a given string against a large list of items.
+More information on [Wikipedia](https://en.wikipedia.org/wiki/Trie)

 ## usage